No-Bake Haystack Cookies

 Leave them at room temperature until they are set.
 You can also chill them in the fridge or freezer so they set faster.

-If you’re looking for an easy dessert recipe to make with your family, you have to try this haystacks cookies recipe!
-It’ll be a hit – Enjoy!
+If you’re looking for an easy dessert to make with your family, you have to try this no-bake haystack cookies recipe.
+It’ll be a hit and the kids will be asking to make these all the time!

 No-Bake Haystack Cookies